 Whitby, of course, is well known for its fabulous fish cuisine but what if you fancy something different?
 Well, we’d suggest you try the Humble Pie & Mash shop for some hearty homemade food.

+Freshly made on the premises every morning the pies at this cozy and comfortable little restaurant are literally to die for.
 They come in a massive range of flavours using meats and vegetables from local farmers.
 That’s not to mention the gorgeous pastry that is made from scratch and completely organic.

 The mouthwatering flavours here include black pudding and sausage, Romany homity, slow braised beef and stout, and roast vegetables and goats cheese.
 Don’t fancy a pie then why not try their ever so tasty haggis and neeps?